dafadey/simpledraw2D/README.md

 Library is distributed as source code.
 Below are the instructions for build procedures for different OS-es and build tools.

 ## Linux Build:
-For Linux there is a build script that creates a distrubution with the following contents:
+For Linux there is a build script that creates a distribution with the following contents:

-- `libsimpledraw2D.so` - shared libray for C/C++/Fortran builds
+- `libsimpledraw2D.so` - shared library for C/C++/Fortran builds
 - `simpledraw2D.so` - shared library with Python bindings, just place it nearby your Python script

 Prior to build install GLFW3, GLEW (Open GL Wrangler Library) and Python (optionally), those should be in your distro repository.
 Then go to project root folder and run `./build_lib`
 ### Examples
 Go to `ccpp/fortran` folder and run `./build`, run generated `*.out` binaries. **NOTE**: Build script sets `-Wl,-rpath=../` so you do not have to set `LD_LIBRARY_PATH`.

+**NOTE**: Gfortran uses trailing underscores, if you are incompatible with -fno-undescoring please use function names without trailing underscores.

 Go to python folder and create symbolic link to python library (or just copy `simpledraw2D.so` to python folder)